-This publication should be cited by author (last name only), article, volume, Briefings: publication, month, and year.
-For example: full: Elliot, "Relief From Deportation: Part I," 88-8 Immigration Briefings (Aug.
-1988) Elliot at 18 short: Immigration Law And Procedure: Citations to treatises require particular attention to detail because their pagination is often complex.
-The first citation to this treatise must be in full and contain the volume number, the section number, the page number, the edition, and year.
+Immigration Briefings: - tion should be cited by author (last name only), article, volume, month, and year.
+For example: full: Elliot, "Relief From Deportation: Part I, " 88-8 Immigration Briefings (Aug.
+1988) short: Elliot at 18 Immigration Law And Procedure: pagination is and contain treatises require particular attention to detail because their often complex.
+The first citation to this treatise must be in full the volume number, the section number, the page number, the year.
 For example: full: 2 Gordon, Mailman & Yale-Loehr, Immigration Law and Procedure § 51.01(1)(a), at 51-3 (rev. ed.
-1997) 2 Immigration Law and Procedure § 51.01(1)(a), at 51-3 short: Interpreter Releases: Citations to this publication should indicate volume, title, page, number(s), and precise date.
-Provide a parenthetical explanation for the citation when appropriate.
-For example: full: 75 Interpreter Releases 275-76 (Feb.
-23, 1998) (regarding INS guidelines on when to consent to reopening of proceedings) short: 75 Interpreter Releases at 276 If an article has a title and named author, provide that information.
-For example: full: Wettstein, "Lawful Domicile for Purposes of INA § 212(c): Can It Begin with Temporary Residence," in Interpreter Releases 1273 (Sept.
-26, 1994)

-short: Wettstein at 1274
+1997) short: 2 Immigration Law and Procedure § 51.01(1)(a), at 51-3 Interpreter Releases: and precise this publication should indicate volume, title, page, number(s), date.
+Provide a parenthetical explanation for the citation when For example: full: 75 Interpreter Releases 275-76 (Feb.
+23, 1998) (regarding INS guidelines on when to consent to reopening of proceedings) short: 75 Interpreter Releases at 276 If an article h example: has a title and named author, provide that information.
+For full: Wettstein, "Lawful Domicile for Purposes of INA § 212(c): Can It Begin with Temporary Residence," in Interpreter Releases 1273 (Sept.
+26, 1994) short: Wettstein at 1274 full: Hurwitz, "Motions Practice Before the Board of Immigration Appeals," 20 San Diego L. Rev. 79 (1982)